FC Voluntari II

 Fotbal Club Voluntari II, commonly known as FC Voluntari II, or simply as Voluntari II, was the reserve squad of Romanian first league side, FC Voluntari.
 The squad last played in the Liga III, after achieving the promotion at the end of the 2014–15 season.

 History

 The team was founded in the summer of 2014 from the desire of having a second senior squad where the players who finished the youth academy could be accommodated with the level of seniors, in the idea of being subsequently promoted to the first squad.
-The team was enrolled in the Liga IV – Ilfov County where it was crowned as champion after just one season, winning the league, then the playoff tournament.
-The team qualified for the Liga III promotion play-off where they won without any problems, 9–1 on aggregate against Arsenal Malu, Giurgiu County champions.
+The team competed in Liga IV Ilfov County, winning the title after just one season and qualifying for the promotion play-off to Liga III, where it defeated Arsenal Malu, the Liga IV Giurgiu County champions, by 6–1 at home and 3–0 away.

-After promotion, the second team of FC Voluntari was managed by former notable players such as Tiberiu Bălan, Cosmin Bărcăuan or Dinu Todoran and obtained following rankings: 2015–16 – 3rd of 14, 2016–17 – 4th of 15, 2017–18 – 7th of 14 and 2018–19 – 10th of 16.
+After promotion, Octavian Chihaia was appointed as head coach and was replaced in March 2016 by Dinu Todoran, who led the team to a 3rd-place finish in Series III in the 2015–16 season, narrowly missing out on promotion by just one point behind Afumați and Pitești.
+The club was subsequently managed by former notable players such as Dinu Todoran, Cosmin Bărcăuan and Tiberiu Bălan.
+Under their guidance, the team recorded the following results: 4th place in 2016–17, 7th place in 2017–18, and 10th place in 2018–19.